Exercises For Lower Back Pain

 - Aging is not a cause of back pain.

-- A negative mindset, fear avoidance behaviour, negative recovery expectations and poor pain coping behaviour are more strongly associated with persistent pain than is tissue damage.
+- A negative mindset, fear avoidance behaviour, fear of movement, negative recovery expectations and poor pain coping behaviour are more strongly associated with persistent pain than is tissue damage

 - Pain with exercise does not mean you are doing harm